-Though there are plenty of amazing bars to try in Philadelphia, I think we’re all guilty of visiting the same few night after night, falling into a routine.
+Though there are plenty of amazing bars to try in Philadelphia, you might find yourself guilty of visiting the same few night after night, falling into a routine.
 So, what can you do to break out of this?

-I recommend checking out the numerous rooftop bars in town.
-It can be difficult to find the right bar for your occasion or preferred atmosphere, so I’ve put together a list of my top rooftop bars so you can decide which one is best for you.
+We recommend checking out the numerous rooftop bars in town.
+You might be wondering, “What’s the right bar for my occasion or preferred atmosphere?”
+Well, we’ve got you covered.
+Here’s a list of our top rooftop bars so you can decide which one is best for you.

 Whether you prefer cocktails, wine, or beer, this list is full of spots with amazing drinks, so you’ll be able to find the perfect spot for whatever you like to drink.